Cults and Relationships with Narcissists

 People will live with the cognitive dissonance when they're unwilling or unable to take responsibility – it’s easier to be told what to do, what to believe, how to live.
 Or they just can't see how it’s possible to take control of their own life.

-The sunk-cost fallacy may also play a part, meaning they've already invested too much to quit: they've sacrificed their loved ones, their home, their life-savings, their dignity.
+The sunk-cost fallacy may also play a part, meaning they've already invested too much to quit: they've sacrificed their loved ones, their home, their life-savings, their dignity – there's no turning back.

 Free Will and Responsibility